andrewcumming/phys512/hw1.md

 Discuss the behaviour that you find.
 How does the error depend on timestep $\Delta t$?

 (c) Repeat part (b) using single-precision floating-point numbers instead of double-precision numbers (Be careful to make sure every float and array you declare has the `np.float32` data-type, otherwise you may "contaminate" the answer).
 How does your answer change?
 Explain the differences that you see.
 In particular, what happens when the timestep becomes very small?
 At sufficiently small $\Delta t$, does decreasing the timestep continue to improve the answer?
-Is the behaviour at very large $N$ consistent with an accumulated roundoff error proportional to $\sqrt{N}\epsilon$?
+Is the behaviour at very large $N$ consistent with an accumulated roundoff error proportional to $\sqrt{N}\epsilon$, and if not, why not?

 ## 2. An adaptive Runge-Kutta integrator